So a drawback of having more time on my hands is it’s been harder to put off household chores…

 Or life can always hit you with another Death Star…

 In fairness, I did appreciate the Jedi lessons about believing in yourself and trusting your feelings.
 And I very much respected Luke’s moral compass.
 I mean, the guy could have settled for becoming an absolute legend at the keg stand but, instead, he struggles his whole life to find and do what’s right – even as the target moves.
-(And I say “struggles” not “tries” because that’s a whole other Jedi can o’ worms – or space slugs or whatever…)
+(And I say “struggles” not “tries” because that’s a whole other Jedi can o’ space slugs…)

 During some house cleaning I couldn’t manage to avoid, I finally did turn up a hint of Star Wars from my past!
 (But I’m keeping Grogu anyway.)
 It’s hidden in this fuzzy photo of a bulletin board that I filled up in the mid-90’s with things that mattered to me at the time: